brave/browser-laptop/docs/state.md

-    'general.autohide-menu': boolean, // true if the Windows menu should be autohidden 'general.disable-title-mode': boolean, // true if title mode should always be disabled 'search.default-search-engine': string, // path to the open search XML 'tabs.switch-to-new-tabs': boolean, // true if newly opened tabs should be focused immediately 'tabs.paint-tabs': boolean, // true if the page theme color and favicon color should be used for tabs 'tabs.tabs-per-page': number, // Number of tabs per tab page
+    'general.autohide-menu': boolean, // true if the Windows menu should be autohidden 'general.disable-title-mode': boolean, // true if title mode should always be disabled 'search.default-search-engine': string, // path to the open search XML 'search.offer-search-suggestions': boolean, // true if suggestions should be offered from the default search engine when available.
+    'tabs.switch-to-new-tabs': boolean, // true if newly opened tabs should be focused immediately 'tabs.paint-tabs': boolean, // true if the page theme color and favicon color should be used for tabs 'tabs.tabs-per-page': number, // Number of tabs per tab page